-Some party leaders also may have been inclined in 1976 to back women Carroll, Susan.
-Wocandidates, ine an reflort to regain voter trust in the wake of Watergate, Ebook, Bloomington IN USA: Indiana University Press, 1994, https://doi.org/10.2979/WomenasCandidatesinA.
-Downloaded on behalf of Unknown Institution increasing voter cynicism, and declining public confidence in government.12 1976 was the year of the outsider, the year in which "Jimmy establishment-was able to defy all odds and capture not only the Democratic nomination, but also the Presidency.
+Some party leaders also may have been inclined in 1976 to back women candidates in an effort to regain voter trust in the wake of Watergate, increasing voter cynicism, and declining public confidence in government.
+1976 was the year of the outsider, the year in which "Jimmy establishment-was able to defy all odds and capture not only the Democratic nomination, but also the Presidency.
 Women, too, are perceived as outsiders to the political process and thus as uncorrupted by it.
 Voters are thought to view women as more honest, more trustworthy, and more moral than male politicians.
 Harriet Cipriani, former head of the women's division of the Democratic National Committee, has claimed, "Women have more credibility . . . with the voters, and can therefore attract voters from the other party more readily than a man can.
-A voter tends to look more at the person than at the party when a woman is running."13 A poll, commissioned in late 1974 by the Republican National Committee, showed that only 25% of the American public trusted the Republican party and 45% of the American public trusted Democrats.14 In an era when public confidence in parties and politicians had fallen to low levels, party leaders may well have been more inclined than in previous election years to recruit and support women candidates.
+A voter tends to look more at the person than at the party when a woman is running."
+A poll, commissioned in late 1974 by the Republican National Committee, showed that only 25% of the American public trusted the Republican party and 45% of the American public trusted Democrats.
+In an era when public confidence in parties and politicians had fallen to low levels, party leaders may well have been more inclined than in previous election years to recruit and support women candidates.